Why is it so hard?

 As you are going through the process, it’s essential to realize that you are going to experience setbacks.
 Remember, it’s a life change, so there are going to be times when it’s more challenging than others to maintain it.
 The key thing to remember is to not give up when you do have a setback.
 Instead, remember that each day is a new day.

 If you aren’t overweight, that’s great!
-In order to stay that way, eat healthy and get enough physical activity.
+In order to stay that way, eat healthily and get enough physical activity.
 In order to meet these goals, follow the recommendations mentioned in the Treatment section.
-It’s essential to keep in mind that even if you’re healthy now, you easily can become unhealthy if you aren’t stop eating right and exercising.
+It’s essential to keep in mind that even if you’re healthy now, you easily can become unhealthy if you aren’t eating right and stop exercising.
 It’s ok to treat yourself, but that can’t be all the time.

 Losing weight can be challenging, but each one of us has the ability to do it.
 The key is to find your motivation, set your goals and commit to making the change.
 If you have any questions or concerns, please speak with your doctor.
 If you would like more information, please visit the Center for Disease Control (CDC) Losing Weight page at https://www.cdc.gov/healthyweight/losing_weight/index.html